jyeung2/eXamine/README.md

 1. To run eXamine Notebook 1.ipynb, navigate to the directory where you downloaded the notebook.
 It is recommended to run it on a cloud service such as Datalore, due to memory requirements.

-2. The dataset also needs to be downloaded: https://scholar.cu.edu.eg/Dataset_BUSI.zip.
+2. The dataset also needs to be downloaded: https://scholar.cu.edu.eg/Dataset_BUSI.zip (for the first two models in Notebook).
+For the Convolutional Neural Network Model (final model) in the eXamine Notebook 1.ipynb, please download the dataset from here: https://drive.google.com/file/d/1lZtbE0saHqMB_wo2nd5dF9J5o3f1MxMB/view?usp=sharing

 3. Then you should be able to run the notebook from start to finish.